csc7/PP4_CI_WQCS/README.md

 The body of the pages are structured as follows for each of the pages:
 - #### *Instructions:*
-    It contains a ...
+    It contains a description of the main purpose of the website and three sections with instructions for each of the other pages: Weather, Blog and Contact.
 - #### *Weather:*
-    It has ...
+    It has a map on top left, selection of point on top right, current data below this selection panel, and a visualization panel of the data on the bottom of this page, below a row panel to select the amount of days to visualise and other data to show.

 - #### *Blog:*
-    It contains ...
+    It contains boxes with each topic of the blog to access.
 - #### *Contact:*
-    It has a simple contact form, centre-aligned, with name, surname, e-mail and description fields, before it finds the send button.
+    It has a simple contact form with name, surname, e-mail and description fields.
 <br>

 - ### **Footer**